jiangtaoxie/fast-MPN-COV/finetune/README.md

 - [x] 2 x 1080Ti
 - [x] Cuda 9.0 with CuDNN 7.0

-## Results
+## Results (top-1 accuracy rates, %)

-All the reproduced results use neither bounding boxes nor part annotations.
+All the reproduced results use neither bounding boxes nor part annotations, and the SVM classifier is not performed.

 #### MPN-COV (ours)
 <table>
      <tr>